 Our Guarantee

-essential Flyfisher stock availability is huge.
+essential Flyfisher stock availability is huge!
 If you see it on our site it is in stock, or available for fast shipping.
-All shipping is tracked.
+All shipping is tracked and must be signed for.
 Shipping is via Australia Post and tracked.
-Up to $100 cost is $10 for Express Post, over $100 is EXPRESS Post and FREE.
-New Zealand is $30 or FREE shipping over $150.
-Feel free to phone or email for further information on your product choice.
-We offer expert advice FREE.
-Mike and Jules Stevens, Allan Davey, Logan Reid, James Sinnamon and fly tyer Peter Broomhall.
+Spend up to $100 and shipping is EXPRESS Post and $10.
+Spend $100 or more and shipping is EXPRESS and FREE.
+New Zealand is a flat rate of $30.
+Phone or email for further information on your product choice.

 G.Loomis Asquith